 Senator Led Colleagues in Urging CFTC to Reject KalshiEX LLC’s Congressional Control Contracts Proposal

-Washington, D.C. – Today, Oregon’s U.S. Senator Jeff Merkley applauded the Commodity Future Trading Commission (CFTC) for rejecting a proposal by a private prediction market operator that would have allowed for legal gambling on U.S. elections and party control in Congress.
+Washington, D.C. – Today, Oregon’s U.S. Senator Jeff Merkley applauded the Commodity Futures Trading Commission (CFTC) for rejecting a proposal by a private prediction market operator that would have allowed for legal gambling on U.S. elections and party control in Congress.

 “The CFTC and federal regulators made the right decision to reject Kalshi’s proposal and previous applications for election gambling,” said Merkley.
 “We cannot allow the creation of an election casino which has the danger to further increase election interference and erode trust in our election systems.”